slager/ebirdfiltercompare/README.md

 ### 2d.
 Install required R packages

 On your first time running the script you'll need to install required packages.
 To do this, remove the initial "#" symbol from each of the following lines.
 Next, select the first of these lines, and then go to Code > Run Selected Lines.
 You will see the progress of the package being downloaded and installed in the RStudio Console pane.
-It usually takes less than 2 minutes.
+Repeat for all 4 lines.
+It usually takes less than 2 minutes per package.
 We recommend installing these packages one at a time because several people have had trouble running these all at once.

 ```
 #install.packages('magrittr')